Road accident deaths

 Even by official recorded numbers, India reports the highest number of road accident deaths of any country in the world[3] and accounts for 11% of the world's road accidents.[4]

 Proportionate to its population, however, India has a lower mortality rate from road accidents than the global average.
-While India's road fatalities per 100,000 population are lower than the global average, they exceed those of neighbouring countries like Pakistan and Bangladesh.[4]
+While India's road fatalities per 100,000 population are lower than the global average, they exceed those of neighbouring countries like Pakistan and Sri Lanka.[5]

 Road accidents are a leading cause of mortality in India.
-36 out of every 1,000 deaths in India in 2019 were attributed to road accidents.[5]
-Among young men (aged 15-29) in particular, road accidents are the single largest cause of death, responsible for one in four deaths.
+29 out of every 1,000 deaths in India in 2022 could be attributed to road accidents.[6]
+Among young men (aged 15-29) in particular, road accidents are the single largest cause of death, responsible for over one in five deaths.

 Change over time

-However, relative to the number of vehicles in India, fatalities have been on the decline.[6]
+Road accident fatalities are also examined relative to a country's vehicle density.
+Relative to the number of vehicles in India, fatalities have been on the decline.[7]

 Fatalities by road users

-Two-wheeler riders account for the highest number of fatalities in road accidents in India, followed by pedestrians.
-Nearly half of all deaths in road accidents are of people on two-wheelers.[7]
+There are around 260 million two-wheelers and 50 million cars registered in India.[8]
+Two-wheeler riders account for the highest number of fatalities in road accidents in India - nearly half of all deaths in road accidents are of people on two-wheelers.
+The next largest share of road accident victims are pedestrians.

 Geographic distribution